Osteoporosis – Ways to Avoid the ‘Silent Disease’

 - Worldwide, 1 in 3 women over age 50 will experience osteoporotic fractures, as will 1 in 5 men aged over 50.

-Dr. Marcela Dominguez, a primary care physician with SignatureMD, who has a specialty in women’s health, explains in the following interview the symptoms, risk factors, preventative measures, and other important elements surrounding osteoporosis of which every person should be aware.
+Dr. Marcela Dominguez, a primary care physician who has a specialty in women’s health, explains in the following interview the symptoms, risk factors, preventative measures, and other important elements surrounding osteoporosis of which every person should be aware.

 What are the symptoms of Osteopenia/Osteoporosis?